keflavich/despotic/doc/sphinx/functions.rst

-The output quantity abd here is an object of class ``abundanceDict``, which is a specialized dict for handling chemical abundances -- see :ref:`ssec-abundanceDict`.
+The output quantity abd here is an object of class ``abundanceDict``, which is a specialized dict for handling chemical abundances -- see :ref:`sssec-abundanceDict`.
 One can examine the abundances of specific species just by giving their chemical names.
 For example, to see the time-dependent evolution of the abundances of CO, C, and :math:`\mathrm{C}^+`, one could do::